petecooper/textpattern-default-theme-no-remote/README.md

 ## Installation

+* note: this installation walkthrough is intended for English language Textpattern instances, the Textpattern user interface text referred to will differ in non-English languages.

 Ensure you and your Textpattern site meet the requirements outlined above.

 Download the theme as an archive, and extract it to your device.